A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Introduction

 Historically, the first $r$-refinement methods were based on the variational approach, examples of which include the equipotential \cite{Winslow1966}, variable diffusion \cite{Winslow1981}, cost function \cite{BrSa1982}, and harmonic mapping \cite{Dvinsky1991} methods.
 The variational approach also currently appears to be the method of choice for use in direct ALE schemes, several of which employ the popular MMPDE framework \cite{HuRu1998,LiTaZh2001}.
 These variational methods, however, require the accurate numerical solution of a coupled set of $d$ complicated nonlinear auxiliary PDEs in $\mathbb{R}^d$, for which simple, fast, and accurate algorithms are in general not available.
 For these reasons, among others, $r$-refinement methods have yet to become incorporated into large scale established hydrodynamics codes.
 See, for example, \cite{HuangRussell2010,BuHuRu2009,Delzanno2008,Chacon2011} and the references therein for thorough reviews of $r$-adaptive methods and their associated difficulties.

-\subsection{Prescribing the Jacobian determinant}
+\subsubsection{Prescribing the Jacobian determinant}

 The fundamental guiding principle for smooth adaptive mesh generation is control of the local cell volume of the adaptive grid.
-In the time-dependent multi-$D$ setting, we assume that we have a given smooth positive \emph{target Jacobian function} $\Ge(x,t)$ describing the size of the cells in the moving target adaptive mesh.
-We then seek to construct a diffeomorphism $\psi(x,t)$ mapping a uniform mesh to the target mesh by requiring that $\det \nabla \psi (x,t)= \Ge(\psi(x,t),t)$.
-A semi-discretization in time yields a sequence of nonlinear elliptic equations of Monge-Amp\`{e}re (MA) type
+In the time-dependent multi-$D$ setting, we assume that we have a given smooth positive \emph{target Jacobian function} $\Ge(y,t)$ describing the size of the cells in the moving target adaptive mesh.
+We then seek to construct a diffeomorphism $\psi(x,t)$ mapping a fixed reference mesh to the target mesh by requiring that $\det \nabla \psi (x,t)= \Ge(\psi(x,t),t)$.
+A semi-discretization in time $t = t_k$, where $k$ is the time-index, yields a sequence of nonlinear elliptic equations of Monge-Amp\`{e}re (MA) type

 where each $\Ge_k$ is again a given positive target Jacobian function.
-Each map $\psi_k$ deforms the uniform mesh and causes mesh contraction in regions where $\Ge_k$ is small, and mesh expansion in regions where $\Ge_k$ is large.

-Solutions to the MA equation are unique in 1$D$ and the associated 1$D$ grids are therefore uniquely determined.
-For $d \geq 2$, however, the single scalar MA equation is insufficient to determine the map $\psi$ since there are multiple degrees of freedom per cell i.e. 3 components of $\nabla \psi$ in 2$D$, and 8 components in 3$D$.
+Solutions to the MA equation are unique in 1$D$.
+For dimension $d \geq 2$, however, the single scalar MA equation is insufficient to uniquely determine $\psi$.
 The question then becomes how to choose a particular solution $\psi$ that is in some sense optimal.
-One such choice that has received a great deal of attention in recent years is the Monge-Kantorovich (MK) formulation based on optimal transport, in which a map $\psi$ is (uniquely \cite{Brenier1991,Caffarelli1990}) constructed to minimize the $L^2$ displacement of the mesh points.
+One such choice that has received a great deal of attention in recent years is the Monge-Kantorovich (MK) formulation based on optimal transport, in which a map $\psi$ is (uniquely \cite{Brenier1991,Caffarelli1990}) constructed to minimize the $L^2$ displacement $||\psi(x) - x ||_{L^2}$.
 This is attractive from a numerical perspective, since smaller grid velocities can reduce interpolation and other numerical errors \cite{LiPe1997}.